andysabbatini-jpg/litm-color-override/README.md

 In addtion, the module also standardizes font color for tags and statuses (for readability with this color scheme), and ensures a visual indicator for all negative tags and stauses.

-The change is purely visual and does not alter mechanics or data.
+Changes are purely visual and do not alter mechanics or data.

 Manifest URL:
 `